SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/prerequisites/syskit-point-server.md

 To learn more about available SysKit Point subscription plans and included features, continue to the [Pricing page.](https://www.syskit.com/products/point/pricing/)
 {% endhint %}

-Below, you can find SQL server hardware requirements based on your SysKit Point subscription plan and your environment's size.
+Below, you can find MS SQL server hardware requirements based on your SysKit Point subscription plan and your environment's size.

 {% hint style="warning" %}
 **Please note!**